-In Nepal medical care and rehabilitation come with a price tag which many cannot afford.
-Roads to Rehab Nepal works with an organisation called MeRO (previously known as NHEDF) and enable access to medical care by funding and facilitating medical & surgical intervention, nursing care, physiotherapy and rehabilitation services for people who have experienced life changing illness or injury and cannot access services due to poverty.
-We change the lives of people referred to NHEDF's Shelter who have no one else to turn to and nowhere else to go.
+In Nepal medical care comes with a price tag many cannot afford, We work with an organisation called MeRO (previously known as NHEDF) and enable access to medical care by funding and facilitating medical & surgical intervention, nursing care, physiotherapy and rehabilitation services for people who have experienced life changing illness or injury and cannot access such services due to poverty.
+We change the lives of people who have no one else to turn to and nowhere else to go.

 Medical care is not free in Nepal.
-Most of our patients come from remote regions where access to services we take for granted is limited due to poverty, lack of facilities and insufficient funding.
+Most of MeRO's patients come from remote regions where access to services we take for granted are limited due to poverty, lack of facilities and insufficient funding.
 People living in regional and remote parts of Nepal have travel long distances to seek medical care and many of MeRO's patients come part way through their medical journey.
-They are often illiterate, uneducated and vulnerable to exploitation.
-They are often in debt as a result of medical expenses incurred before coming to the Shelter and are unable to work due to their disability
+They are often illiterate, uneducated, vulnerable to exploitation and in desperate financial circumstances.